Yuvraj1954/Awaaz-Setu/README.md

 Only the commands listed below are officially supported to ensure **accurate, safe, and consistent responses** during usage and demonstrations.

 ---
-## 💡 Why Limited Commands?

-AwaazSetu intentionally supports a **curated set of essential public service queries** instead of open-ended AI responses.
-This approach ensures:
-- High accuracy for healthcare and government information
-- Reliable performance on low internet bandwidth
-- No hallucinated or unsafe answers
-- Better accessibility for rural and first-time users

----
 ## 🎙️ Supported Voice & Text Questions

 AwaazSetu currently supports the following **exact questions and voice commands**.